gubnota/smart_loader/README.md

 Gubnota/smart_loader (aka `g::` or `\Gubnota\Gubnota`) is a class- helper to load and reuse class instances.
-It makes re-using class instances easier throughout all application (no need to re-create it, each instance stored in global object).
+It makes re-using class instances easier throughout all application (no need to re-initialize new instance, each instance stored in global object).
 Autoload class helper increases drastically perfomance and convenience by reusing instances when calling class methods in pseudo-static way:
 ```php